terance-edmonds/demo-restaurant-system/scheduler-service/ReadMe.md

    ```bash
    go run scheduler_service.go
    ```
-   The service runs on `http://localhost:8086`.
+   The service executes, calls the GET endpoints, and exits.

 ## Choreo Deployment
-- The `component.yaml` configures the service for Choreo, exposing the API on port 8086.
+- The `component.yaml` configures the service as a Scheduled Task for Choreo, running every 5 minutes by default.
-- The `docs/openapi.yaml` defines the API schema.
 - Set the following environment variables in Choreo:
   - `MENU_SERVICE_URL` (e.g., `http://menu-service:8081` or Choreo’s assigned URL)
   - `ORDER_SERVICE_URL` (e.g., `http://order-service:8082` or Choreo’s assigned URL)